Megalosaurus: Skull and lower jaws

 The skull of Megalosaurus is poorly known.
 The discovered skull elements are generally rather large in relation to the rest of the material.
 This can either be coincidental or indicate that Megalosaurus had an uncommonly large head.
 The praemaxilla is not known, making it impossible to determine whether the snout profile was curved or rectangular.
 A rather stubby snout is suggested by the fact that the front branch of the maxilla was short.
 In the depression around the antorbital fenestra to the front, a smaller non-piercing hollowing can be seen that is probably homologous to the fenestra maxillaris.
 The maxilla bears 13 teeth.
-The teeth are relatively large, with a crown length up to seven centimetres.
+The teeth are relatively large, with a crown length up to seven centimeters.
 The teeth are supported from behind by tall, triangular, unfused interdental plates.
-The cutting edges bear 18 to 20 denticula per centimetre.
-The tooth formula is probably 4, 13–14/13–14.
-The jugal bone is pneumatised, pierced by a large foramen from the direction of the antorbital fenestra.
+The cutting edges bear 18 to 20 denticula per centimeter.
+The tooth formula is probably 4, 13-14/13-14.
+The jugal bone is pneumatized, pierced by a large foramen from the direction of the antorbital fenestra.
 It was probably hollowed out by an outgrowth of an air sac in the nasal bone.
 Such a level of pneumatisation of the jugal is not known from other megalosaurids and might represent a separate autapomorphy.

 The lower jaw is rather robust.
 It is also straight in top view, without much expansion at the jaw tip, suggesting the lower jaws as a pair, the mandibula, were narrow.
 Several traits in 2008 identified as autapomorphies, later transpired to have been the result of damage.
 However, a unique combination of traits is present in the wide longitudinal groove on the outer side (shared with Torvosaurus), the small third dentary tooth and a vascular channel, below the row of interdental plates, that only is closed from the fifth tooth position onwards.
 The number of dentary teeth was probably 13 or 14, though the preserved damaged specimens show at most 11 tooth sockets.
 The interdental plates have smooth inner sides, whereas those of the maxilla are vertically grooved; the same combination is shown by Piatnitzkysaurus.
 The surangular has no bony shelf, or even ridge, on its outer side.
 There is laterally an oval opening present in front of the jaw joint, a foramen surangulare posterior, but a second foramen surangulare anterior to the front of it is lacking.